How to Create an Article Using the HubTool

 The Ratings Capsule

-The Ratings Capsule enables you to add star ratings to Hubs featuring recipes or reviews that will show up in search results.
-These ratings can make your recipe and review Hubs appear more attractive in search results, and by inviting visitors to share their opinions on recipes you have written or products, places, or services you have written about makes your Hubs more interactive.
+The Ratings Capsule enables you to add star ratings to articles featuring recipes or reviews that will show up in search results.
+These ratings can make your recipe and review articles appear more attractive in search results, and by inviting visitors to share their opinions on recipes you have written or products, places, or services you have written about makes your articles more interactive.

 Uses for the Ratings Capsule

-- Ratings of products you mention in a Hub
+- Ratings of products you mention in an article

 - Ratings of services you describe